 Exercise 1: Examining Anaconda and Getting Familiar with Python

-In this exercise, you will examine the packages in your Anaconda installation and practice some basic Python control flow and data structures, including a for loop, dict, and list.
+In this exercise, you will examine the packages in your Anaconda installation and practice with some basic Python control flow and data structures, including a for loop, dict, and list.
 This will confirm that you have completed the installation steps in the preface and show you how Python syntax and data structures may be a little different from other programming languages you may be familiar with.
 Perform the following steps to complete the exercise:

 Note